CorvusPrudens/Firewheel/DESIGN_DOC.md

     * The audio backend (i.e. [CPAL]) should be in charge of spawning the audio thread.
     * While the [creek](https://github.com/MeadowlarkDAW/creek) crate requires threads, file operations aren't supported in WASM anyway, so this crate can just be disabled when compiling to WASM.
 * Don't Block Threads
-    * The current code as of this writing blocks the thread when opening/closing audio streams, so I need to find a way around that.

 [CPAL]: https://github.com/RustAudio/cpal
 [CLAP]: https://github.com/free-audio/clap